PEACE

 Dear Parents

-Hard to believe we only have a week to go until half term and as is the way in St Stephens it has been a truly busy one.
-This week was relatively quiet in comparisons but we have our Cultural Heritage Week next week and Red Card to Racism to look forward to.
+Hard to believe we only have two weeks to go until half term and as is the way in St Stephens it has been a truly busy one.
+This week was relatively quiet in comparison, but we highlighted two very important days this week with the children wearing yellow for ‘World Mental Health Day’.

 Homework is on your right of the screen and of course on google classroom.